Please note: Louise Redknapp will not be performing from 12th – 28th March.

 Louise rose to prominence as a member of girl band Eternal, before embarking on a highly successful solo career.
 Eternal were the first all-girl group to sell over 1 million copies of an album in the UK with their debut Always & Forever, and remain the top selling girl band of the 90’s with over 10 Million Records sold.
 Louise went solo in 1995 and her first album, Naked, produced 5 hits and sold over 1 million copies.
 In 1997, Louise embarked on her first UK tour, selling out at over 20 venues across the country, including Wembley Arena.
 Louise released a further 4 albums over the next few years selling 5 Million records in the process before a Greatest Hits UK tour.
 Louise hit the UK Top 5 again with Pandora’s Kiss in 2003.

 In addition to her music, Louise has worked extensively as a TV presenter on programmes such as BBC1’s The Clothes Show, ITV2’s Soccer Aid, and Channel 4’s How Not To Get Old.
-In 2007, she presented The Truth about Size Zero for ITV1, a documentary that followed Louise on a personal journey to highlight the dangers of extreme dieting and weight loss.
-2009 saw a follow up ITV1 documentary, Super Skinny Pregnancies, investigating the pressures on women to stay in shape during and post pregnancy.
-Louise co-presented BBC’s Something For The Weekend in summer 2009 alongside Tim Lovejoy, before becoming a permanent co-host in 2010 and 2011.
-She was then asked to join the judging panel on the second series of BBC1’s So You Think You Can Dance.
-Louise hosted the countdown of Disney’s Greatest Songs for Sky, was a guest judge for the High Street Fashion Awards for ITV’s Lorraine, and helped launch Sport Relief 2012.
-Her numerous other TV appearances include Celebrity Juice, The Xtra Factor and Strictly It Takes Two.
+In 2007 and 2009, she presented controversial documentaries; The Truth about Size Zero and Super Skinny Pregnancies for ITV1.
+She continued her presenting on Something For The Weekend in 2009-2011 and was then asked to join the judging panel on the second series of BBC1’s So You Think You Can Dance.

 In autumn 2016, Louise was announced as a contestant for BBC’s flagship show Strictly Come Dancing where she joined 11 other celebrities for the 14th series.
 Louise stormed her way to the finals, and was named runner-up.